Jehu/mwe-etchwp-enhancements/readme.txt

 * Filters and constants for feature control

 == Upgrade Notice ==

+= 1.1.0 =
+New feature: Per-page focus point overrides in Etch editor.
+Click on image preview to set custom focus points per page.

 = 1.0.7 =
 Fixes decorative image handling when Focus_Position is active.
 Update recommended.